GODEHARD m Ancient GermanicGermanic name derived from the elements

 "watchful, alert".
 This name was popular among early Christians, being borne by a number of important saints including Saint Gregory Thaumaturgus (3rd century), Saint Gregory the Illuminator (4th century), Saint Gregory of Nyssa (4th century), Saint Gregory of Nazianzus (4th century), and Saint Gregory of Tours (6th century).
 It was also borne by the 6th-century pope Saint Gregory I the Great, a reformer and Doctor of the Church, as well as 15 subsequent popes.

-... [more] GRESHAM m English (Rare)From a surname that was derived from a place name meaning
+... [more] Gresham m English (Rare)From a surname that was derived from a place name meaning

 "grazing homestead" in Old English.

-GRETE.
-It is well-known as a character from an 1812 Brothers Grimm fairy tale who is captured, with her brother Hansel, by a witch.
-The Grimm's story was based on earlier European folk tales.
+Grete.
+It is well-known as a character from an 1812 Brothers Grimm fairy tale who is captured, with her brother

 Odin.
-She also aided
+She aided

 Thor in his fight against the giant Geirrod.

-GRIFFIN m EnglishLatinized form of
+Griffin m EnglishLatinized form of

-GRUFFUDD.
+Gruffudd.
 This name can also be inspired by the English word

 griffin, a creature with the body of a lion and the head and wings of an eagle, ultimately from Greek